psf/the-invisibles/content/english/episodes/ep-8.md

 - Her involvement in the community
 - PyLadies Paris
 - Public speaking and Lightning talks
-- Rols of LLM in today's life
+- Roles of LLM in today's life
 - Personal projects
 - Growth mindset and changing perspectives
 - Personal interests and hobbies
-- PyPodcats reflection and plans for the future
+- PyPodcats reflections and plans for the future
 - Founding and supports